 Master of Arts, Community Mental Health Counseling

-The therapy I provide is especially supportive of people experiencing codependency, issues related to identity, depression, anxiety, attachment concerns, addiction (their own and others), and relationship struggles.
-I specialize in working with people to heal attachment trauma, navigate relationship difficulties and complex family histories, recover from violence, develop boundaries, and take accountability for past harms.
+The therapy I provide is especially supportive of people experiencing codependency, issues related to identity, depression, attachment concerns, relationship struggles, and navigating the impacts of other peoples’ addictions.
+I specialize in working with people to heal childhood trauma, attachment trauma, complex family histories, recover from violence, develop boundaries, and take accountability for past harms.
 In addition to working with individuals and couples, I love working with teenagers, families, queer people, and activists.

-I am client-centered and strength-based and integrate a variety of approaches in my work including Gestalt, Somatic, Internal Family Systems, and Narrative Therapy.
+I work relationally and integrate a variety of approaches in my practice including Gestalt, Somatic, Internal Family Systems, and Narrative Therapy.
+I also offer EMDR (Eye Movement Desensitization Reprocessing) therapy for single or ongoing incidences of trauma.
 Past clients have described me as attentive, insightful, strong, direct, and collaborative.

 I arrived at my work as a therapist through ten years as an organizer in grassroots movements for social justice, as well as through a deep commitment to my own therapy.
 These experiences taught me that healing is central to justice and liberation.
 I do this work because I believe that healed people create pathways for others to heal, and welcome in more joy and connection and that this, ultimately, impacts our systems and collective bodies.
 I also work as a restorative justice facilitator and trainer.
 I support communities who have experienced harm or violence to heal and take accountability.

 I am from the Bay Area and live in Oakland.
 I identify as white, cisgender, Jewish, queer, and femme.
-I love spending time in the redwoods, dancing, watching the NBA, making art and being with my brilliant community.
+I love spending time in the redwoods, dancing, watching the NBA, making art and being with my brilliant community, family, and baby.

 I approach therapy with a frame of trauma healing and social justice.
 I will support you to gain awareness about how your life has been shaped by society, family, past traumas, and survival strategies.
 I will support you to connect to your inherent resiliency and develop new skills.
 We will incorporate an embodied understanding of the influence of power, privilege, and oppression on your life and relationships.